greenfishbluefish/sims_loader/README.md

 In addition, the `model` and `load` sub-commands also take an optional `--model` parameter.
 This is a YAML file which is used to set additional configuration about your database and how you want Sims Loader to treat it.
 The YAML provided is an object whose keys are tablenames.
 The values are an object with configuration for that table.
 You can set the following configurations:

 * columns
-    * value (the specific value to default for this column)
+    * value (the specific value for this column)
+    * values (an array of possible values for this column)
     * type (the Sims type for this column if no value is provided)
 * unique\_constraints
     * This is an object with keys as constraint names and values as arrays of columns.
 * belongs\_to / has\_many
     * These are objects with keys as relationship names and values as objects describing that relationship.
+* ignore
+    * This is an array of relationship names to ignore when determining the build order of the tables. q.v.
+"Generating Sims" for more information on when to use this.

 ## drivers